Witchford Village Society Open Spaces Group

 About one third of the site was left as meadow.
 This is cut annually in June and the hay raked off and stacked.
 Native hedging was planted in 2000 along the boundaries, and hedgerows were established by trimming over a number of years.
 The wood is beginning to mature as the canopy closes over, and current management is focussed on coppicing, and shrub and woodland flora planting.

-Access and information about the wood was improved in 20ll when an information board was installed and a new public footpath created to provide a second entrance on the wood’s east boundary
+Access and information about the wood was improved in 20ll when an information board was installed and a new public footpath created to provide a second entrance on the wood's east boundary.
+In 2012 a picnic table was installed by the parish council

 The Old Recreation Ground

-The OSG has also improved the Old Recreation Ground, a field owned by the parish council south of the village, as an area for public enjoyment and increased biodiversity.
-Following the award of a £1000 grant in 2007, and with the co-operation of the tenant farmer, we have restored an old farm pond, planted a boundary hedge and amenity trees (with Witchford Pre-school), and provided an oak sleeper picnic table and bench for the benefit of visitors and users of the public footpath that passes through.
+There was a proposal in 1942 to sell the land owing to its ‘unsuitability for recreation purposes’, but luckily the sale did not happen and the Old Rec is still owned by the parish, although it has been let for herbage for at least the last 40 years.
+Following the award to the OSG of a £1000 grant in 2007 from the Conservation Foundation, with the co-operation of the tenant farmer we restored an old farm pond, planted a boundary hedge and amenity trees (with Witchford Pre-school), and provided an oak sleeper picnic table and bench for the benefit of visitors and users of the public footpath that passes through.